Not All Screen Time for Kids Is As Bad As You Think

-Finally, studies suggest that screen-time limits may have nothing to do with your child’s ability to grow and develop.
+Not necessarily.
+Studies suggest that screen-time limits may have nothing to do with your child’s ability to grow and develop.

 The Oxford Internet Institute and Cardiff University 2017 study followed 20,000 U.K. parents of children aged 2 to 5 over the course of a month.
-It showed no correlation between limiting screen time for kids and their well-being.
+It showed no correlation between limiting screen time for kids and their wellbeing.

 Screen time in itself won’t prevent your child’s ability to thrive.
 However, it is essential to provide opportunities for kids to develop critical thinking, imagination, and creativity while browsing.